 All air emissions of sulphur-containing compounds, including SO2, H2S, and total reduced sulphur compounds (e.g., mercaptans).
-Sulphur emissions from flare stacks, incinerators, and enclosed combustors are expected to be primarily in the form of SO2, with minor amounts of other compounds.
+Sulphur emissions from flare stacks are expected to be primarily in the form of SO2, with minor amounts of other compounds.

 Sulphur recovery efficiency = (sulphur produced + injected)/(sulphur produced + injected + sulphur emissions), where the sulphur emission is normally SO2 expressed in sulphur equivalence.
 All values are units of mass.